stefan-hoeck/idris2-ilex/README.md

     ]
 ```

-The above is *much* more powerful that our original `csv0` lexer, and
+The above is *much* more powerful than our original `csv0` lexer, and
 trying to implement this manually might be quite a frustrating
 experience.
 Go ahead and experiment with this a bit at the REPL, and
 see, if it behaves as expected.